-IBM earned a Star in this section for its NPV MMA Diff. of the $2,252.
-This amount is in excess of the $1,800 target I look for in a stock that has increased dividends as long as IBM has.
-If IBM grows its dividend at 15.0% per year, it will take 3 years to equal a MMA yielding an estimated 20-year average rate of 2.54%.
-IBM earned a check for the Key Metric 'Years to >MMA' since its 3 years is less than the 5 year target.
+IBM earned a Star in this section for its NPV MMA Diff. of the $5,044.
+This amount is in excess of the $1,600 target I look for in a stock that has increased dividends as long as IBM has.
+The stock's current yield of 2.74% exceeds the 2.47% estimated 20-year average MMA rate.

-Memberships and Peers: IBM is a member of the S&P 500 and a member of the Broad Dividend Achievers™ Index.
-The company's peer group includes: Accenture plc (ACN) with a 2.3% yield, Hewlett-Packard Company (HPQ) with a 3.5% yield, and Microsoft Corporation (MSFT) with a 3.3% yield.
+Peers: The company's peer group includes: Accenture plc (ACN) with a 2.1% yield, Hewlett-Packard Company (HPQ) with a 2.2% yield, and Microsoft Corporation (MSFT) with a 3.0% yield.

 Conclusion: IBM earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
 This quantitatively ranks IBM as a 4-Star Strong stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $1,800 NPV MMA Differential, the calculated rate is 14.2%.
-This dividend growth rate is below the 15.0% used in this analysis, thus providing a margin of safety.
-IBM has a risk rating of 1.50 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $1,600 NPV MMA Differential, the calculated rate is 9.3%.
+This dividend growth rate is below the 13.8% used in this analysis, thus providing a margin of safety.
+IBM has a risk rating of 2.00 which classifies it as a Medium risk stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I held no position in IBM (0.0% of my Dividend Growth Portfolio).
-See a list of all my dividend growth holdings here.
+Full Disclosure: At the time of this writing, I was long IBM in my High Dividend Growth Portfolio.
+(29.6% of my High Dividend Growth Portfolio), and was long in MSFT.
+See a list of all my Dividend Growth Portfolio holdings here.

-- Southside Bancshares Inc. (SBSI) Dividend Stock Analysis
+- CVS Health Corporation (CVS) Dividend Stock Analysis

 - More Stock Analysis